avinassh/blag/content/posts/setsum.md

 s = 16 (add banana - 23) // see, this ends up same!
 ```

 Let's try removal.
-Note that in removal we consider inverse values.
+Note that for removal we add the inverse values:

 ```rust
 s = 0